 Tau Beta Pi, Phi Eta Sigma Honorary Engineering Societies

-Admitted to practice in Virginia, Maryland, Texas, the District of Columbia and numerous federal courts.
+Formerly admitted to practice in Virginia, Maryland, the District of Columbia and numerous federal courts.
+Admitted to practice in Texas.

 American College of Construction Lawyers